 Therefore, remember to:

 It’s important to keep your people up-to-date with org changes, but it can be laborious to create numerous announcements in different channels.
-But, when you integrate Slack with your people analytics platform, you can set up automatic Slack messages for changes and celebrations (e.g. new hires, newly-opened roles, work anniversaries).
+But, when you integrate Slack with your people operations platform, you can set up automatic Slack messages for changes and celebrations (e.g. new hires, newly-opened roles, work anniversaries).
 This way, you’ll save time and still push out important messages to employees.

 Setting up these automatic notifications is simple, but has big results: Routinely communicating with your people increases alignment and transparency across your organization.